Linguistic Gloss Generator

 "The stars incline us, they do not bind us."

 Any additional lines must go above the gloss line.
 Any of these additional lines may be marked with the "Non alignable lines" setting.
-For example, if we had the input:
+For example, if we had the following input and wanted to keep the first two lines unaligned just like the last line:

 太陽が東の空に昇る

-And wanted to make sure the first line stay unchanged, then "Non alignable lines" should have a "1" to indicate not to break the origanl Japanese into words.
+Then "Non alignable lines" should have "1, 2".
 If all goes well you should have something that looks like this:

 太陽が東の空に昇る taiyō ga higashi no sora ni noboru /taijoː ŋa çiŋaɕi no soɾa nʲi noboɾɯᵝ/ sun SUBJECT east POSSESSIVE sky LOCATIVE rise "The sun rises in the eastern sky."